dev-ahad-ali/dev-ahad-ali/readme.md

   </a>
 </div>

-<p align="center">📝Feel free to explore my repositories below and reach out if you're looking for an enthusiastic Web Developer I'm ready to bring creativity and a strong work ethic to your team.</p>
+<p align="center">📝Feel free to explore my repositories below and reach out if you're looking for an enthusiastic Programmer/Developer I'm ready to bring creativity and a strong work ethic to your team.</p>

 <br>